The Partner of Choice

 As a land-grant university, NC State carries a commitment to service in its DNA.
 For our Service Raleigh event — an annual day of service led by NC State Student Government and students in the university’s Park Scholarships program — thousands of student, faculty and staff volunteers partner with more than 60 community organizations to meet needs all over the Raleigh area.

 Alongside its partners, NC State works to attack problems from every angle.
-On behalf of the Food Bank of Central and Eastern North Carolina, our Institute of Advanced Analytics has helped to better model the factors that bear on food insecurity.
+On behalf of the Food Bank of Central and Eastern North Carolina, our Institute for Advanced Analytics has helped to better model the factors that bear on food insecurity.
 A senior design class built vacuum chambers to check whether dented cans are safe to consume.
 And industrial and systems engineers have lent their expertise to ensure donated food is distributed efficiently and fairly.